 Description: Optional name of the base HCC of a reservoir.
-This is the oil water contact (OWC) for oil reservoirs and the GWC or GOC for gas reservoirs.
+This is the OWC for oil reservoirs and the GWC or GOC for gas reservoirs.
 This surface must be a free surface (Section 13).
 Note that either this surface or the <base-surface> must be specified.